alphagov/govuk-frontend/docs/installation/installing-with-npm.md

 }
 ```

-Some components such as the details or button components are initialised globally.
-If you want to see how these are initialised by default, see the [all.js](../../src/all.js) file.

 ### Polyfills
 A JavaScript polyfill provides functionality on older browsers or assistive technology that do not natively support it.